Understanding the True Scope of RCM: Optimizing Healthcare Operations

 A well-defined RCM company process with clear responsibilities is crucial for any practice’s financial success.
 It enables providers to identify improvement opportunities, optimize workflows, and allocate resources so revenue comes in without issue.

-• Preregistration: Gathering information from patients and verifying their eligibility and insurance coverage upfront is a simple way to improve RCM.
-This step plays a vital role in improving patient experience — especially if price transparency is built in.
+• Preregistration: Collecting and verifying patient information upfront, including eligibility and insurance coverage, is essential.
+This step plays a pivotal role in patient experience—especially when price transparency is built in.

-• Registration: Collecting patient demographic and insurance information and having a well-defined method of correlating this information to each visit can help ensure billing and claims processing are efficient and accurate.
+• Registration: Accurate collection of demographic and insurance information ensures that billing and claims processing remain efficient and accurate.

 • Charge capture: Data integrity is critical when recording all services and procedures performed during a patient’s visit.
 Don’t just focus on service capture; check and double-check transcription and coding as well.